Gleyber Torres Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is last in MLB with a collective 7.5 strikeouts per nine innings.
+- The Guardians pitching staff ranks last in the league with a collective 7.5 strikeouts per nine innings.

-- The Guardians' 3.99 team ERA ranks 12th among all MLB pitching staffs.
+- The Guardians' 4.01 team ERA ranks 12th across all league pitching staffs.

-- The Guardians give up the seventh-fewest home runs in baseball (27 total, 0.9 per game).
+- The Guardians give up the ninth-fewest home runs in baseball (29 total, one per game).

-- The Guardians will send Bibee (1-0) to the mound to make his second start of the season.
+- Bieber makes the start for the Guardians, his seventh of the season.
+He is 2-1 with a 3.11 ERA and 26 strikeouts in 37 2/3 innings pitched.

-- His last appearance was on Wednesday against the Colorado Rockies, when the righty went 5 2/3 innings, surrendering one earned run while allowing six hits.
+- In his last appearance on Friday against the Boston Red Sox, the righty threw seven innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.